DenisovAndrey/url-shortener-service/README_DEV.md

 ### `npm run start:dev`

-Runs the script in the development mode.
+Runs the project in the development mode.

 ### `npm run build`